 "In every walk with nature one receives far more than he seeks" (John Muir)

-Boothby Great Wood is situated on the other side of the farmyard at Great Wood Farm, and it is owned by the Forestry Commission.
+Boothby Great Wood is situated on the other side of the farmyard at Great Wood Farm, and it is owned by the Forest England.
 We have an agreement in place for our own Forest School base camps within the woods.
-Public access to the woods is from a footpath from Boothby Pagnell, which minimises the amount of people who access the woods, making it a safe environment for the children to explore.
+There is no public access to the woods from Great Wood Farm.
 All children at GWF access the woods regularly, from the Babies up to Rangers, embedding the Forest School ethos across the EYC.
 The Babies room take the non mobile babies in pushchairs, stimulating them with smells, sights and the sounds of nature.
 The children benefit with the close interaction with observing the changing seasons and playing in natural and wild environments which stimulates their senses and forges connections with nature.